It’s budget time, Toronto.

 In 2010, there were 1,526,642 eligible voters in a city of about 2.6 million — about 59%.
 If we unscientifically apply that percentage to Toronto’s apartments, we get an estimated voter total of 287,797 non-taxpaying voters.
 That’s more than 10 per cent of Toronto’s population.

 Remember, these people don’t exist in taxpayer-exclusive municipal policy.
-They have as Foucault might put it, suffered political death.
+They have suffered political death.

 - Renters are arguably a class that face serious marginalization transcending ward boundaries as long as Toronto’s politicians keep making policy exclusively for taxpayers.